mmaccamy-zspace/lessons-learned/README.md

 # lessons-learned
-Collection of summaries and lessons learned for various development tasks\projects.
+Collection of retrospectives and lessons learned for various development tasks\projects.

 ## Shadow Test Development (01/2023 - 07/2023)